Memory-efficient structured convex optimization via extreme point sampling: From Gaussian to Randomized Extreme-Point Sampling

 Consider the problem

 where $g$ is a smooth concave function, $\mathcal{B}$ is a linear map, and $\mathcal{S}$ is a compact, convex set.

 If $\mathcal{S}$ is the set of trace-constrained PSD matrices, we can apply Algorithm~\ref{Algo1} as seen in Section~\ref{Sec:Methodology}.
 When the decision variable is not a PSD matrix, it is not immediately clear whether there is a natural analogue of the Gaussian sampling idea from Section~\ref{sec:GS}.
-One way to proceed in this case, is to think of $\mathcal{S}$ as the set of expectations of random variables supported on the extreme points of $\mathcal{S}$.
+One way to proceed, is to think of $\mathcal{S}$ as the set of expectations of random variables supported on the extreme points of $\mathcal{S}$.
 The analogue of the Gaussian sampling idea is to construct a Markov chain on the extreme points of the feasible region so that its expectation converges to an optimal solution of Problem~\eqref{prob:GenSDP}.
-Note that the updates in the Frank-Wolfe algorithm at each iteration are generated as optimal solutions to linear optimization problem over a convex set and hence can be taken to be extreme points of the feasible region.
+The updates in the Frank-Wolfe algorithm at each iteration are generated as optimal solutions to linear optimization problem over a convex set and so can be taken to be extreme points of that set.
 This idea opens up the possibility of developing algorithms for solving Problem~\eqref{prob:GenSDP} that require low working memory by modifying Frank-Wolfe, as long as certain conditions on the feasible set $\mathcal{S}$ are satisfied.

-\paragraph{Randomized extreme-point sampling.} The basic idea of randomized extreme-point sampling of~\eqref{eqn:randomizedsampling} is to modify the Frank-Wolfe algorithm (Algorithm~\ref{algo:FWapprox}) so its state is a random extreme point $z_t$ with expectation $x_t$.
+\paragraph{Randomized extreme-point sampling} The basic idea of randomized extreme-point sampling of~\eqref{eqn:randomizedsampling} is to modify Algorithm~\ref{algo:FWapprox} so its state is a random extreme point $z_t$ with expectation $x_t$.
 To do this, at iteration $t$, we update the random extreme point via

 where $h_t$ is an update direction that is an extreme point of $\mathcal{S}$.
 Note that this update direction is computed as in Algorithm~\ref{algo:FWapprox} and is deterministic since it depends on the variable $v_t = \mathcal{B}(x_t)$ that we track along with the sample $z_t$.